stefanlindblad/schemeMate/README.md

 * exit - exits the program with the given error code
 * define - define new symbols or functions
 * set! - override existing symbols or functions
+* mode - Switches between CP and recursive mode.
+1 for recursive, 2 for CP-Style

 ### Most important Limitations:
 * No garbage collection currently